-Students who have Swiss nationality must enter and be registered in Switzerland with either the Swiss Passport or Swiss ID.
+Students with Swiss citizenship must enter and be registered in Switzerland with either the Swiss Passport or Swiss ID.
 No visa is necessary.
 Swiss nationals registered as full residents in Switzerland will be subject to all Swiss obligations as Swiss citizens living in their home country.